Applications

 The Application Process

 To apply, parents/guardians can fill out our application form available for download or request an application be mailed.
 For questions regarding the process, please review our frequently asked questions below, email us at children@masonicvillages.org or call 717-367-1121, ext.
-33301.
+33301 or 33389.

-After receiving a completed application form, we will schedule a tour for the child at the children’s home.
-Once we receive all the child’s information, we’ll schedule a weekend visit.
-After an evaluation, and upon approving the applicant, the director of children’s services will arrange a date for the child to move into the children’s home.
+Once we review the child’s application and verify eligibility, we will offer to schedule a tour of the children’s home for the child and their guardian.
+If we determine the child may be a good fit for the program, we will invite the child to stay for a few days.
+After an evaluation of the visit, if the applicant is approved, the assistant director of children’s services will arrange a date for the child to move into the children’s home.

 Frequently Asked Questions